All Episodes

-The views expressed by the host on this show documented to be almost always right, 99.7% at a time.
+The views expressed by the host on this show documented to be almost always right 99.7% at a time.

-And I am the all-knowing.
+And I am the all-knowing, all-caring, all-sensing, all-feeling, all-everything.

-One harmless, lovable little fuzzball.
+Maha Rushi, one harmless, lovable little fuzzball.

-Now you and I. Maybe I, you know, I won't speak for you.
+Now, you and I, maybe I, you know, I won't speak for you.

-I am just going to talk.
+I am just going to talk, I'm going to speak for myself.

 I think that this assertion that Romney's a felon is pathetic.

-I think it's I think it's empty.
+I think it's empty.

 I think it's a sign of how little they have.